 *Alright, perhaps ‘love’ is pushing it, maybe ‘be mildly diverted by’

-Want to know what’s on telly this weekend?
-No problem, click on this Weekend Film Guide
+Want to know what’s on telly this next week?
+No problem, click on this TV Film Guide

 Want to impress friends with your superior film knowledge?
 You’ll be wanting the Fun Facts page.